sinistersnare/JythonTalk/README.md

 * Translated the LibGDX wiki (GoogleCode -> Github)
 * Worked on Polyglot LibGDX (as shown in this very talk!)
 * Regular on IRC
-* Started Game-dev club at my school to teach and create games with LibGDX
+* Started game-dev club at my school to teach and create games with LibGDX

 LibGDX Classes Of Use
 =====================